zylon-ai/private-gpt/README.md

 python ingest.py
 ```

-It will create a `db` folder containing the local vectorstore.
+If using `Weaviate` this will upsert data to your local vector database instance.
+If using `Chroma` this will create a `db` folder containing the local vectorstore.
 Will take time, depending on the size of your documents.

 You can ingest as many documents as you want, and all will be accumulated in the local embeddings database.
-If you want to start from an empty database, delete the `db` folder.
+If you want to start from an empty database, you can either create a new `Weaviate` instance or if working with `Chroma` you can delete the `db` folder.

 Note: during the ingest process no data leaves your local environment.
 You could ingest without an internet connection.